sstutts316/The-Boredless-Tourist/README.md

 # The-Boredless-Tourist

-This mini project helps to highlight skills of javascript that I have learned from the CodeCademy platform.
+This mini project helps to highlight some of the pertinent javascript skills that I have learned from the Codecademy platform.

 It is about a fictitious traveler visiting various places.